dry-rb/dry-transaction/README.md

 DB
 # => [{:name=>"Jane", :email=>"jane@doe.com"}]
 ```

+As a result, all three user operations `:process`, `:validate` and `:persist` will be called.
+Their result is interpreted by the adapter that you specified in the call sheet.

+A full invocation of a call sheet is called _transaction_.

+### Adapter

+The following adapters to plug operations into the sheet are available.

+* `map` – any output is considered successful and returned as `Right(output)`
+* `try` – the operation may raise an exception in an error case.
+This is caught and returned as `Left(exception)`.
+The output is otherwise returned as `Right(output)`.
+* `tee` – the operation interacts with some external system and has no meaningful output.
+The original input is passed through and returned as `Right(input)`.
+* `raw` or `step` – the operation already returns its own `Either` object, and needs no special handling.

+## Transaction Execution

 Each transaction returns a result value wrapped in a `Left` or `Right` object.
 You can handle these different results (including errors arising from particular steps) with a match block: